In the last chapter, we gave each

 class.
 Implement class

-the code blocks in this book should be syntax-highlighted.
+code blocks in this book.

-Display: Right now, the layout_mode
+.
+Right now, the

-relies on a hard-coded list of block elements.
-In a real browser, the
+function relies on a hard-coded list of block

-property controls this.
-Implement
+property controls

-display
+this.
+Implement display

-with a default value of inline
+with a default value of

-Shorthand Properties: CSS “shorthand properties” set
+6-5 Shorthand properties CSS “shorthand properties” set

 multiple related CSS properties at the same time; for example,